 There is no Somali word for autism, making it hard to understand and accept.
 Cultural stigma surrounding mental health, challenging behaviour and disability means that families often hide their child and don’t seek help early.
 Parents can feel isolated and don’t engage with support services for their child.

 The research findings highlight that service providers need to understand cultural views of autism in order to support Somali families.
-Within the Somali community, there’s a need to raise awareness, reduce stigma and provide support to encourage families to seek help for their children.
+There’s also a need to raise awareness and reduce stigma within the Somali community, and to provide support to encourage families to seek help for their children.

-Nura’s community theatre project ‘Yusuf can’t talk’ showed us that story-telling is a powerful way to communicate this kind of sensitive information.
+Nura’s community theatre project ‘Yusuf can’t talk’ showed how story-telling is a powerful way to communicate this kind of sensitive information.
 It can demonstrate families’ lived experience, from assessment and diagnosis through to engagement with services.